-4 of the Most Interesting Quotes From Hillary Clinton's Recent Interviews
+The 4 New Hillary Clinton Quotes You Need to Read Today

-Hillary Clinton has a lot to say following her stunning defeat to President Donald Trump in the 2016 election.
-So much so that the former Democratic nominee penned a memoir of the experience titled What Happened that was published Tuesday.
+Hillary Clinton has a lot to say about her stunning defeat to Donald Trump in her new book, What Happened.
+She's added a few more thoughts in her recent interviews to promote the book.

-In conjunction with the book's release, Clinton spoke with a number of outlets about the campaign, her life during the months after, and touched upon a number of topics that she said were not fully addressed in her memoir.
-Here are four of the most interesting quotes that Clinton gave in her latest round of interviews:
+During her book tour, the former Secretary of State has talked about the campaign, her life during the months after and current events.

+Here's a look at four of the most interesting quotes from those interviews:

-On how she prepared for the second debate following the surfacing of Trump's Access Hollywood tape
+On how she prepared for the second debate after Trump's Access Hollywood tape

 "After we heard him admitting and laughing about sexually assaulting women and being able to get away with it because if you're a star, you can do anything.
 So in my debate prep, we practiced this," Clinton told CBS Sunday Morning.
 "The young man playing Trump would stalk me.
 And I practiced keeping my composure.
 I practiced not getting rattled.
 Well, it's one thing to practice it.
 It's another thing to be in front of, you know, 50 million, 60 million, 70 million people and having him scowling and leering and moving up on me.
 And—it—it was so discombobulating.